liufei2008/LGUI_Document_Source/ReleaseNotes/index.md

 ## 2.11.3
 #### Fix:
 Fix update layout issue when IsUIActive=false.
 Fix memory leak caused by LGUIEditorManagerObject referencing UIItem.
+Fix a crash: Crash when use navigation input but there is no UISelectable.
 #### Modify:
 Add right and middle mouse button trigger event to PresetEventSystemActor.
 Menu "Create UI Extension Elements" remove post process actors.
 Add lambda function for RegisterEvent of interaction components.
+Add more blueprint function for LGUIXXXInteraction.
 ## 2.11.2
 #### NewFeature:
 Add controller input support.
 Custom mouse position input.
 #### Fix:
 Fix useNativeParameter issue when copy event in LGUIDrawableEvent.
 ## 2.11.1
 #### Fix:
 Fix a shader compiler error X3504 caused by LGUIHudShader.usf.
 Fix buildin prefab not loaded in packaged game.
 Fix UITexture's UVRect issue.
 #### NewFeature:
 **Support MultiSampleAntiAliasing!!!(MSAA)** Turn on MSAA in ProjectSettins/LGUI/Renderging/AntiAliasing.
 UIBackgroundBlur and UIBackgroundPixelate now support on mobile.
 ## 2.11.0
 #### NewFeature:
 Layout support animation when change item position.
 Add more blueprint functions in UIItem: GetRenderCanvas GetRootCanvas GetCanvasScaler IsScreenSpaceOverlayUI IsRenderTargetUI IsWorldSpaceUI.
 OnPointerEnter/Exit event more reasonable: parent enter/exit will execute only once if pointer enter/exit any child.
 LGUIEventFireType add new enum: OnlyTargetActor.
 Play/Stop mark as UFUNCTION in LGUIPlayTween.
 #### Modify:
 Remove OnPointerDragEnter/Exit interface because it is not needed, we can instead use isDragging and enterComponent from LGUIPointerEventData.
 Rename DeleteActor to DestroyActorWithHierarchy.
 Simplify LGUIPointerInputModule's event handle.
 #### Fix:
 Select canvas on SceneOutliner may change selection.
 UIItem depth info wrong.
 RichText may display "<" if end with symbol.
 Fix sort issue when use LGUI hierarchy sort.
 Fix bug: delay not working in some LTweenBPLibrary.
 Fix bug: If sprite have none packingTag, then uv get wrong.
 Fix bug: if LTween's duration = 0, then nothing happen.
 ## 2.10.1
 #### Fix:
 Fix bug: UIEventTrigger parameter become (Actor) type.
 ## 2.10.0
 #### Modify:
 Rename UISector to UIPolygon, remake it so it is much handy now.
 (You may need UE's "redirect" if you use UISector before, but some properties may need to mannually setup).
 Remake UIRing, based on UI2DLineRenderer.
 Now UIRing and UI2DLine is more powerfull.
 (You may need UE's "redirect" if you use UIMesh before).
 Rename UIMesh to UIStaticMesh.
 (You may need UE's "redirect" if you use UIMesh before).
 LGUIPrefab will not crash editor, but give an error message if something wrong happen.
 #### NewFeature:
 Add UIPolygonLine(a line/frame version of UIPolygon).
 Material now support WorldPositionOffset.
 #### Fix:
 Click to select UI elements, now is much stable.
 Fix drawcall collection info display error.
 Lot of bugs fixed.
 ## 2.9.10
 #### Fix:
 UIBackgroundPixelate flipped.
 #### Modify:
 UIBackgroundBlur and UIBackgroundPixelate now become stable, but not support mobile.
 Simplify post process shader.
 ## 2.9.9
 #### Fix:
 Fix a crash caused by LGUI's scene outliner extension.
 Fix a crash when package android platform.
 #### NewFeature:
 New type of UI element: UIMesh, allow to use a UStaticMesh to render in screen space UI.
 #### Modify:
 Simplify post process shader.
 ## 2.9.8
 #### Fix:
 Fix a crash when click RecreateThis in prefab.
 Fix a issue in UIScrollViewWithScrollbar, add more hints.
 ## 2.9.7
 #### Fix:
 Fix a crash when destroy UIBackgroundBlur and UIBackgroundPixelate.
 Fix bug: UITexture not update when click snap size.
 #### Change:
 When select a actor and copy/paste use LGUI's method, the new actors will use selected actor as parent.
 --Thanks to "四青", he helped testing this plugin.
 #### NewFeature:
 Support material masked blend mode for screen space UI's custom material.
 ## 2.9.6
 #### Fix:
 Fix ScrollViewWithScrollbar issue.
 Fix Start call issue in LGUIBehaviour.
 #### NewFeature:
 Add a blueprint function for runtime create LGUISpriteData.
 ## 2.9.5
 #### Fix:
 Fix a crash caused by Raycaster.